Dear Caring Parent,

 Desserts are especially fun for our children.
 Well, let’s face it, for us too!
 No matter what you are cooking up, desserts are always a good addition.
 But how do you keep it yummy yet not sugar crazy?

 I know for sure that we need to reduce the amount of refined sugar we use AND food needs to be fun.
 For both of these to happen, we always need more parenting resources so we can up our parenting skills!
 So here is Jennifer Knollenberg, the Sugar-Free Alchemist, to share some of her thoughts and sugar-free tips on life’s goodies.
 Jennifer is the author of Sweet Synergy, which is a cookbook dedicated to gluten-free and sugar-free desserts and treats.
 Now that’s a treat!
 Jennifer tells us:

 How to Make Sugar-Free Fun!

 “I love to bake and I love to see my son enjoy my baked goods.
 There is something primal about seeing the people you love feel loved and nurtured by food.
-I also admit, seeing them smile with expectation that it will be sweet can be a bit of a double edged sword.
-On the one hand it is fun to see them get excited about sweets, on the other hand knowing that the sweet treats are not exactly nutritious certainly makes every mother pause (or cringe at times!).
+I also admit, seeing them smile with the expectation that it will be sweet can be a bit of a double-edged sword.
+On the one hand, it is fun to see them get excited about sweets, on the other hand knowing that the sweet treats are not exactly nutritious certainly makes every mother pause (or cringe at times!).